 Compassion.
 Clear vision.
 Drive.

 The ability to listen without pre-conceived ideas or judgment.
 Willingness to collaborate rather than dictate.
-Exploration of ideas that aren’t necessarily expected.
-Attention to detail.
+Exploring ideas that aren’t necessarily expected.
+And attention to detail.